Try Semrush

 Now:

-There are two ways to use The Google Keyword Planner for generating a list of keyword ideas.
+There are two ways to use The Google Keyword Planner as a keyword generator.

 First, you can pop in a seed keyword and see what the tool comes up with.